rdbhost/Rdb.Js/README.md

             });
         });

-* *R.provideSuperPOST:* like $.getPost, but returns a promise instead of the object.
+* *R.provideSuperPOST:* like $.getPOST, but returns a promise instead of the object.
 If necessary, will prompt for email/pass and use R.superLogin to retrieve authcode.

         var options = {
             userName: 'super',